cap-js/docs/guides/messaging/event-broker.md

 Differences between the various event transporting technologies are held as transparent as possible.

 Hence, before diving into this guide, you should be familiar with the general guide for [Events & Messaging in CAP](../messaging/), as it already covers the majority of the content.

+Since SAP Event Broker is based on the [CloudEvents](https://cloudevents.io/) standard, the `@topic` annotation for events in your CDS model is interpreted as the CloudEvents `type` attribute.

 ### Add Events and Handlers